input-output-hk/marlowe-doc/docs/development/runtime-protocol-api-reference.md

 ## Tx Job sub-protocol

+The TxJob protocol is defined in two places.
+It is an instance of the generic Job protocol, which is a protocol that allows jobs to be run and their progress to be monitored.
+But it leaves abstract, what are the jobs and the commands that are available.
+In Marlowe Tx we have a specific set of commands that can be run.

 The Tx Job sub-protocol is defined here:

 * [marlowe-runtime/tx-api/Language/Marlowe/Runtime/Transaction/Api.hs](https://github.com/input-output-hk/marlowe-cardano/blob/main/marlowe-runtime/tx-api/Language/Marlowe/Runtime/Transaction/Api.hs)

   - The `MarloweTxCommand` type describes the available commands for marlowe-tx.

-Defined in `marlowe-protocols/src/Network/Protocol/Job/Types.hs`
+It is also defined in `marlowe-protocols/src/Network/Protocol/Job/Types.hs`
   - Defines the generic job protocol (command agnostic).

 ### Sub-protocol states